Sonshine Wedding Cakes, LLC.

 Ingredient cost is usually nominal in your cake--but time is a major factor.
 Some cakes can be baked and decorated in one day and others require weeks of preparation.
 The more time involved, the more costly the cake.

 Cakes are charged by the serving.
-The initial charge will be between $3.25 and $3.95 per serving (plus tax) for the standard butter cakes and chocolate cakes.
+The initial charge will be between $4.50 and $4.95 per serving (plus tax) for the standard butter cakes and chocolate cakes.
 If the cake has lots of roses, intricate lacework, etc., the price will go up accordingly.
-Fondant cakes begin at $5.00 per serving.
+Fondant cakes begin at $6.00 per serving.
 However, in many cases, it is possible to get the "fondant look" using buttercream.
-Gumpaste flowers are gorgeous - they are also very time consuming, thus more costly.
+Gumpaste and wafer paper flowers are gorgeous - they are also very time consuming, thus more costly.
 I will be happy to provide these flowers if you would like to have them.
 I will need to know at least six weeks in advance in order to have enough time to make them.

-There is a $20 setup fee.
-Mileage fees are 3.00 per mile (one way) for every mile outside the four-mile perimeter of the shop.
+There is a $40 setup fee.
+Mileage fees are 3.00 per mile (one way) for every mile outside the six-mile perimeter of the shop.

 Wedding cake servings are one inch wide, two inches deep, and four inches high.
 Cakes vary greatly in style.
 Therefore, I will be happy to advise you on the recommended ways to disassemble and cut them.
 You will need to make arrangements to have someone cut the cake.
 I do not perform this service.
 You will also need to provide the knife.
 I will provide some plastic gloves for those cutting the cake.
 I will also provide a box in which to place the top tier of the wedding cake (to be saved for the bride and groom's first anniversary).